histamine intolerance food list low histamine diet

 Managing histamine intolerance is easier than you think when you have the right info.

-Here's a few tips to get started:
+Here are a few tips to get started:

-1) Avoid most probiotics - although probiotics are great for the gut, many strains produce histamine.
+1) Avoid most probiotics: although probiotics are great for the gut, many strains produce histamine.
 If you choose to take probiotics, it's important to double check that your supplement only contains low histamine probiotic strains.

 Get the free diet guide!